 Intensifying Teacher Training

 Teacher turnover in the United States is startlingly high, especially in high-need Title I schools, where annual turnover rates are nearly 50 percent higher than in non-Title I schools.
 Research has shown that new teachers frequently leave schools in high-need communities because they feel inadequately prepared and supported when they enter the classroom.
 In response to this need, teacher residency programs designed to provide longer-term and more intensive pre-service classroom experience for teachers-in-training have gained ground, growing from a handful of residency programs in the early 2000s to three dozen programs in 2018.
 The 2018-19 budget for the State of California includes $75 million marked specifically for grants to support residency programs across the state, and this influx of funds is expected to produce around 3,700 new teachers.
-Residency programs have also cropped up in cities like Denver, Boston, Philadelphia, Richmond, and Seattle, while established teacher residency programs like the University of Chicago’s Urban Teacher Education Program (UChicago UTEP) continue to evolve in ways that reflect the unique needs of large urban school districts.
+Residency programs have also cropped up in cities like Boston, Denver, Philadelphia, Richmond, and Seattle, while established teacher residency programs like the University of Chicago Urban Teacher Education Program (UChicago UTEP) continue to evolve in ways that reflect the unique needs of large urban school districts.
 For example, UChicago UTEP requires students to take a Foundations Seminar that involves critical analysis of the specific education, housing, and economic policies that have impacted many urban neighborhoods as well as thoughtful examination of norms related to gender identity and sexuality, with the ultimate aim of helping aspiring educators create more inclusive classroom environments.

 Why It Matters